tomasfencl1/mastersthesis/README.md

 # !CONTENT OF THIS REPO IS WORK IN PROGRESS!

 # mastersthesis
 The main purpose of this repository is to provide replication files for my master's thesis in a structured form of a complete tree of folders and files.
 Hopefully, this will enhance the transparency of my results and simplify possible replication of my work.
-Naturally, source (especially micro-level) data files are not to be shared, hence the "data" folder is included only to complement the structure.
+The "data" folder is included only to complement the project structure and intentionally does not contain any actual datasets.
+The HFCS and LFSS data used in the analysis are not publicly available and were provided under data access agreements that prohibit redistribution.
+Also the estimated monetary policy shocks are not to be shared.
+Other macroeconomic variables used in the project can be traced using the descriptions and data codes provided in the thesis text.

 ## thesis
 topic: **Household Heterogeneity and Monetary Policy Transmission in the Czech Economy**